2. Compilation Explained¶

 QDQ models produce float outputs by default, with a final dequantization layer that converts the output from integer to float with scale and zero point parameters.

 dequantization within the user application.
-Please refer to Output Dequantization for CPU Quantized Models for an example.
+Refer to Output Dequantization for CPU Quantized Models for an example.

 Note